The Hackett Group Announces Strategic Acquisition of Leading Gen AI Development Firm LeewayHertz

 GenAI bridges the gap between human creativity and technological innovation and helps change how businesses and individuals create digital content.
 The rapid pace at which technology progresses and the growing use of generative AI have resulted in transformative outcomes so far.

-Incorporating generative AI in enterprise applications
+Unlocking the potential of generative AI in enterprise applications

 Code generation